fennelfox/mcl_heart_animations/README.md

 Changelog

+2.1 - Fixed the background not flashing sometimes

-2.0 - Added a shaking animation when low on hearts (4 hp or less)
+2.0b - Added a shaking animation when low on hearts (4 hp or less)

 1.1 - Changed the animation so that it flashes twice for damage but only once for healing.
 (More like Minecraft).